 90-day mortality (after discharge) was recorded for 5 non-COVID patients who were initially admitted for acute ischemic heart disease (ICD-10 I24.9), pneumonia, acute respiratory distress, or intestinal obstruction (ICD-10 K56.609).
 Additionally, 26 non-COVID patients were readmitted to hospitals within 90 days of discharge.
 No follow-up information was available for the COVID-19 patients at the time of this report.

+Clinical outcomes